-If you’re trying to decide between a U.S. Passport Card or a Passport Book, there are important distinctions between the two that you should know before your purchase.
+If you’re trying to decide if you should get a U.S. Passport Card or a Passport Book, there are important distinctions between the two that you should know before purchase.

 Here are the differences between a Passport Card and a Passport Book plus suggestions on what you should get for your next cruise or air travel vacation.
 Don’t get caught unprepared should an emergency arise or your itinerary undergo an unexpected detour or delay.

 Differences Between a U.S. Passport Card and Passport Book

 While both the Passport Card and Passport Book are proof of your identity and U.S. citizenship, they have very different rules and regulations.
 Here’s a general way to note the difference between the two forms of government-issued identification.

 A Passport Card was primarily designed for northern and southern U.S. land and sea border crossings.
 A Passport Book is what you need for international air travel and to re-enter the United States.
 But the devil is in the details.

 The size of a credit card, a U.S. Passport Card is convenient to carry, costs less than a traditional U.S. Passport Book and does many of the same things that a Passport Book allows you to do.
 However, a U.S. Passport Card has certain limitations that affect your ability for foreign travel.

 While the Passport Card is cheaper to buy than a Passport Book, it can only be used for re-entry into the U.S. from four countries.
 These are Bermuda, Canada, the Caribbean and Mexico.